curioustorvald/Terrarum-sans-bitmap/README.md

 # Terrarum Sans Bitmap

+<< insert sample image here, when it's done >>

 This font is a bitmap font used in my game project, Terrarum (hence the name).
 It Supports ExtA, Romanian (subset of ExtB), Cyrillic, Greek, Chinese, Japanese and Korean.

-The font code is meant to be used with Slick2d.
+The code for the fonts are meant to be used with Slick2d (extends ```Font``` class).
 If you are not using the framework, please refer to next section to implement the font metrics correctly on your system.

 ## Font metrics